Tools and methods to involve communities

 In FlashFloodBreaker we do not only organize hands-on trainings.
-In the background our partners develop longlasting and sustainable organizational soilutions for communities.
-Lead by our partners SPW from Wallonia, a concept of flashflood responsive communities is being developed.
+In the background our partners develop longlasting and sustainable organizational solutions for communities.
+Lead by our partners SPW from Wallonia, EG, WRL, FW Duisburg, SDIS57, Uni.lu, ULiége and IWW jointly develop an awareness raising concept for residents of flash flood risk affected areas that is to be implemented in 4 different regions.

 In the transnational exchange it is crucial to gain an joint understanding of the working definiton.
-So far there are three main components that define a Flash Flood Responsive Community:
+So far there are three main components that define this approach towards Territorial Resilience Networks:

 Absorbing and responding to crisis